skip to content

 Bowers B, Howard P, Madden B, Pollock K, Barclay S. Is end-of-life anticipatory prescribing always enough?
 British Medical Journal 2023; 381: 1106

 Bowers B, Pollock K, Barclay S. Simultaneously reassuring and unsettling: a longitudinal qualitative study of community anticipatory medication prescribing for older patients.
 Age and Ageing 2022.
-51(12): Online First
+51(12): afac293

 Bowers B, Pollock K, Barclay S. Unwelcome memento mori or best clinical practice?
 Community end-of-life anticipatory medication prescribing practice: a mixed methods observational study.
 Palliative Medicine 2022; 36(1): 95-104